Pretty Girls Everywhere

 "Pretty Girls Everywhere" is a song written by Eugene Church and Thomas Williams.

-The song was first a hit for the American singer Eugene Church with his group The Fellows (including session drummer Earl Palmer) in 1958.
+It was first a hit for the American singer Eugene Church with his group The Fellows (including session drummer Earl Palmer) in 1958.
 Church's recording for Class records was his most popular reaching No. 6 R&B and No. 36 Pop in the US.

 Walker Brothers recording

-In 1965, "Pretty Girls Everywhere" was later recorded and released by the American pop group The Walker Brothers as their début single.
+In 1965, "Pretty Girls Everywhere" was recorded and released by the American pop group The Walker Brothers as their début single.
 The Walker Brothers' version is notable as it captures the group just before Scott Walker became the lead singer.
-In his place John Walker is more dominant in a brassy Beat music arrangement.
+In the lead position, John Walker is dominant in a brassy Beat music arrangement.
 The single is backed with Scott Walker's first composing credit "Doin' the Jerk".
 The group can be seen miming "Doin' the Jerk" on the 1965 beach party movie Beach Ball.
 In spite of the movie publicity the single did not chart in any territory.